 What is Cocobod?

-Cocobod, the Ghana Cocoa Board, is the governmental body responsible for the development and regulation of Ghana's cocoa industry.
-The organization is committed to enhancing the well-being of cocoa farmers through a suite of support programs.
-These initiatives include the provision of free seedlings, assistance with hand pollination and mass pruning, and a comprehensive fertilizer program.
-Beyond agricultural support, COCOBOD actively engages in social responsibility, contributing to child education and campaigning against child labor.
-Their operational focus is on ensuring sustainable practices and guaranteeing decent incomes for cocoa farmers, serving a broad spectrum of clients including farmers, local businesses, and international stakeholders in the agricultural and cocoa export markets.
+The Ghana Cocoa Board (COCOBOD) is the primary governmental body responsible for the development and regulation of Ghana's vital cocoa industry.
+COCOBOD's mission extends beyond mere oversight; it actively engages in initiatives designed to enhance the well-being and productivity of cocoa farmers.
+These programs include the provision of essential agricultural inputs such as free seedlings, fertilizers, and support for practices like hand pollination and mass pruning.
+Furthermore, COCOBOD demonstrates a commitment to social responsibility through efforts in child education support and campaigns against child labor, all while striving to ensure sustainable practices and decent incomes for farmers.
+The organization serves cocoa farmers, domestic businesses, and international stakeholders in the agricultural and cocoa export markets.

 How much funding has Cocobod raised?